Who is eligible to apply for a loretto volunteer position?

 What are the program's core values?

 Social justice.
-Simple Living.
+Solidarity.
+Sustainability.
 Intentional Community.
 Spirituality.

 What professional development opportunities Do volunteers receive?